barryCFlynn/Pixel_Perfect/README.md

-carouseld of high rated and sale items cookie popup rating system so calculates new rating and writes it
+carouseld of high rated and sale items cookie popup rating system so calculates new rating and writes it with pillow when have 3 backgrounds that will overlay the poster onto when loading the product detail

 main site for inspiration and images displate.com, email send to them on 27/05/24 requesting permission to use site assets